spacemeshos/testnet-guide/guide/install.md

-# Installing and Running the Spacemesh App
+# Installing and Running the App

 To join the Testnet you need to run the Spacemesh App on your desktop computer.